DustinKeovanna/cse15l-lab-reports/lab report1.md

 bash: cd: en-us.txt: Not a directory

 ```
-We tried to use the command on the file, "en-us.txt" but were given an error because cd only lets us switch terminals.
+We tried to use the command on the file, "en-us.txt" but were given an error because cd only lets us switch between working directories.
 You can't do this with files.
-I switched the messages directory because it was a directory to have files to test the command with.
+I switched to the messages directory because it was a directory that had files to test the command with.

 ## The ls Command
 (given no argument)